 - You’ll need more hair extensions if you want them to look full

 DOUBLE DRAWN HAIR EXTENSIONS

-- Ends are full so don’t need cutting
+- Because the hair is mostly one length, the ends are full and don’t need cutting

 - The hair looks glossy, polished and luxurious because the split ends have been removed.

 - They’re an investment but they last longer.
 Over their lifetime, they could be less expensive than hair extensions made using cheaper hair